 Don’t worry - you don’t need to know or remember any of that to be a proficient grower of turmeric, but understanding that turmeric is native to Southeast Asia is important, because this is exactly why it’s not super straightforward to grow here in the UK.

-With the unpredictable nature of UK weather, we recommend planting your turmeric indoors as turmeric will not survive if temperatures drop below 10°C. If you’re planting them inside, then they won’t need any light until you start seeing some sprouts, so don’t worry about natural light for the first few months.
+With the unpredictable nature of UK weather, we recommend growing turmeric root indoors as it will not survive if temperatures drop below 10°C. If you’re planting them inside, then they won’t need any light until you start seeing some sprouts, so don’t worry about natural light for the first few months.

-If you live in the south of the UK and tend to benefit from milder winters, then you will still need to plant your turmeric in a greenhouse to protect the plants from cooler temperatures.
+If you live in the south of the UK and tend to benefit from milder winters, then you still need to be growing turmeric in a greenhouse to protect the plants from cooler temperatures.

 Step 3: Planting your turmeric rhizomes

 Chop or split your turmeric rhizomes into pieces 2-3 inches in size.
-We recommend leaving them for a day or two at room temperature (preferably in the room you will be potting them in if growing your turmeric inside your home).
+We recommend leaving them for a day or two at room temperature (preferably in the room you will be potting them in when growing turmeric root indoors).
 We also recommend soaking them for an hour or two in tepid water before planting them.
 This will encourage sprouting.

 Place your rhizomes in a pot with good drainage that is at least 30cm deep and wide.
 This will give them more than enough space to grow.
 Fill your pot to just over half full with potting soil.

 Then, just like you would with any other plant, place your rhizomes with the buds facing up and cover them with about two inches of potting soil.
 Be careful not to plant them too deeply in your pots - these are more like bulb plants so they only really need to sit a few inches below the surface of your soil.